Help & support

-An application for a financial management order is usually made by someone with a genuine concern for the welfare of a person (known legally as a “protected person”) who is unable to manage their own financial affairs.
+An application for a financial management order (also known in some states and territories as an administration order) is usually made by someone with a genuine concern for the welfare of a person (known legally as a “protected person”) who is unable to manage their own financial affairs.
 In most cases this is a family member, friend, social worker or healthcare professional.
-In some states and territories, this is also known as an administration order.

-A financial manager is then appointed to manage the person’s finances, and they may have limited or no access to their own account while a financial management order is in place.
+A financial manager is then appointed to manage the person’s finances.
+While a financial management order is in place, the protected person may have limited or no access to their own account.

 Financial management orders are generally appointed by a tribunal.
 The appointed person: